 Contact a Portland Injury Attorney Today

-If you are in need of representation in Oregon or Washington for an injury claim, contact The Johnston Law Firm, LLC, at 503-546-3167, by email or chat.
+If you are in need of representation in Oregon or Washington for an injury claim, contact Johnston Law Firm, P.C., at 503-546-3167, by email or chat.
 The Johnston Law Firm, LLC proudly represents clients in all cities and counties in Oregon: Portland, Gresham, Milwaukie, Lake Oswego, Tigard, Beaverton, Hillsboro, Multnomah, Washington, Clackamas.